Sampling Methods for Uncertainty Quantification

 Assignment 1 due

-Week 5-7 Module 3: Variational Inference Variational inference and the Evidence Lower Bound (ELBO)
+Week 5-7 Module 3: Variational Inference Introduction to variational inference and KL divergence

 Assignment 2 due

-Week 8-9 Module 4: Deep Generative Models Normalizing flows for exact density modeling
+Week 8-9 Module 4: Deep Generative Models Normalizing flows: theory and architectures

 Assignment 4